aleph-im/aleph-sdk-ts/packages/client/README.md

 Additional domain and DNS-related functions can be found in [@aleph-sdk/dns](https://npmjs.com/package/@aleph-sdk/dns) or in the [official docs](https://docs.aleph.im/computing/custom_domain/setup/).

-Establishing [ALEPH streams to create VPS instances](https://docs.aleph.im/libraries/typescript-sdk/instances/) using Superfluid on Avalanche can be done with [@aleph-sdk/superfluid](https://npmjs.com/package/@aleph-sdk/superfluid).
+Establishing [ALEPH streams to create VPS instances](https://docs.aleph.im/libraries/typescript-sdk/instances/) using Superfluid with a compatible chain can be done with [@aleph-sdk/superfluid](https://npmjs.com/package/@aleph-sdk/superfluid).

 ## Installation